Broly498/cpe631/README.md

 The purpose of the project is to demonstrate the kernel-fuzzing capabilities of several tools.
 In particular, the project utilizes QEMU/KVM and Intel PT to fuzz OS kernels.

+# Contents
+ - include/     - This directory contains all of the header files for the CPE-631 fuzzer harnesses.
+ - src/         - This directory contains all of the source files for the CPE-631 fuzzer harness.
+ - dependencies - This directory contains submoduledependencies to external tools.
+It contains the forked kAFL repository code once submomdules are initialized.

 ## System Requirements:
  - Ubuntu 18.04.6 LTS (Bionic Beaver)
  - 5th generation Intel x86 Processor or later (Broadwell Architecture)